Article I: Definitions

 i.
 Was found in violation of a policy;

 ii.
-Attended the original Student Conduct Board Hearing to which he or she was called (exceptions to this may be made by the Student Conduct Advisor in rare circumstances);
+Attended the original Student Conduct Board Hearing to which he or she was called (exceptions to this may be made by the Director of Student Conduct in rare circumstances);

-iii. and appealed based on one or more of the criteria listed in section 5.3.6-2.a-d, providing a reasonable explanation of the selected criteria in his or her written appeal.
+iii. and appealed based on one or more of the criteria listed in section 5.3.6-2.a-d, providing a reasonable explanation of the selected criteria in their written appeal.

 2. An appeal shall be limited to a review of the verbatim record of the Student Conduct Board Hearing, supporting documents, and discussion with the Respondent(s), should she/he attend the appeal meeting, for one or more of the following purposes:

 a.
 To determine whether the Student Conduct Board Hearing was conducted fairly in light of the alleged violations and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Student Code was violated, and giving the Respondent a reasonable opportunity to prepare and to present a response to those allegations.
 Procedural error will only be an acceptable basis for appeal when such errors were so substantial as to effectively deny the Respondent a fair hearing.